Soliprem/notes_script/README.md

+# Fork

+This is a fork of [Nickj](https://github.com/nickjj)'s great script!
+I wanted to add a poorly implemented positional flag to specify a particular file, if one desires to do so, to edit repeatedly....
+For example, this helps if there's a reoccurring project

 # Notes ![CI](https://github.com/nickjj/notes/workflows/CI/badge.svg?branch=master)

 A zero dependency POSIX compliant shell script that makes it really simple to manage your text notes.

 Instead of trying to impose a whole bunch of rules and syntax requirements, this tool does its best to get out of your way.

 It tries to do everything possible so that if you're working in a terminal, you can save whatever text you want into a file.
 This could come from typing a